moogacs/docs.buf.build/docs/lint/overview.md

   rules into logical categories.
 While we recommend using the `DEFAULT` set of lint rules, `buf` allows you to easily understand and select the exact set of rules your organization needs.

 - **Editor integration**.
-The default error output is easily parseable by any editor, making the feedback loop for lint errors very short.
-Currently, we provide [Vim and Visual Studio Code integration](../editor-integration.mdx), but will extend this in the future to include other editors such as Emacs and Intellij IDEs.
+The default error output is easily parsable by any editor, making the feedback loop for lint errors very short.
+Currently, we provide [Vim and Visual Studio Code integration](../editor-integration.mdx), but will extend this in the future to include other editors such as Emacs and IntelliJ IDEs.

 - **Speed**. `buf`'s [internal Protobuf compiler](../build/internal-compiler.md) utilizes all
   available cores to compile your Protobuf schema, while still maintaining deterministic output.
 Additionally files